LITERARY SERIES BY DR. ASHRAF SSEMWOGERERE

 I walked from Kisekka Market to Bombo Road in a sea of thoughts.
-I realized that I was to board a taxi when l reached Kaleerwe.A tax conductor saw me crying, pregnant as I was, and thought that maybe I had no transport.
+I realized that I was to board a taxi when l reached Kaleerwe.A tax conductor saw me crying, and thought that maybe I had no transport.
 He came to me and asked to board the taxi for free of charge.
 That is when I realized that I had in fact walked from Kisekka Market to Kaleerwe.

 I entered the taxi and realized that I was crying.
 I wiped my tears and tried to settle but in vain.
 I thought of my love for Sam plus the happiness in our home; and I saw it all gone.
 But I got a firm hold of myself because I knew I was not HIV-positive and my antenatal medical form showed so: I was HIV-negative.

 I smiled, and the taxi conductor, too, smiled, returning my smile.
 He was busy looking at me.
 I laughed loud and all the passengers looked at me as I said,‘Nviramuawo’ (I’m stopping there).
 I gave the conductor a 20,000-shilling note; he was about to give it back to me, when I requested him to keep the change as I got out.
 He looked totally confused.

 But I got out of the taxi smiling, because he had really been good to me.
 My phone rang and it was Mary, my Mulamu from London.
 She never called my phone.
 I used to talk to her whenever she called her brother and at night.